 We have been using FAIMS for almost five years and have found it able to non-invasively detect a broad range of diseases, including cancer, with high sensitivity and specificity

 Volatile Organic Compounds

 User adjustable inlet dilution for ppb - %

 Clean, dry air (there is an integrated, replaceable scrubber)

 Max Heater Temperature

 Real-time chemical spectra and stored data

-Inbuilt PC running Windows XP
+Inbuilt PC running Windows

 Custom online control software